IPGP/git_class/2024_class/exercises.md

 4. make a new branch using `git branch <branch name>`.
 Checkout if the branch exists with `git branch` and then `git checkout <branch name>` to move to it.
-5. use `git mv` to put your album review file into the corresponding subfolder as `recipes/recipe.md`.
-This will overwrite the default recipe.
+5. use `git mv` to put your album review file into the corresponding subfolder as `articles/example.md`.
+This will overwrite the default article.
-6. look again at `index.html` with your browser and see if your recipe shows up.
+6. look again at `index.html` with your browser and see if your article shows up.
 7. commit all the changes
-8. *Markdown-ize* your recipe (if you don't know what's Markdown and/or how to use it, please visit [this page](markdown_for_GitChefs.md));
+8. *Markdown-ize* your article (if you don't know what's Markdown and/or how to use it, please visit [this page](markdown_for_music_lovers.md));
-9. use `git mv recipes/recipe.md recipes/<your_recipe>.md` to give a more appropriate name of your choice.
+9. use `git mv articles/example.md articles/<your_article>.md` to give
+   a more appropriate name of your choice.
-10. edit `index.html` to change the name of the recipe file.
+10. edit `index.html` to change the name of the article file.
 11. commit these changes
-12. do further edits to `<your_recipe>.md`, add one ore more images
+12. do further edits to `<your_article>.md`, add one ore more images
 13. commit the final version
 14. switch back to the `main` (or `master`) branch; create a `README.md` file;
     make a few more commits